tengge1/ShadowEditor/README.md

 1. Fix a bug that an error occurs when the scene plays which contains a smoke comopnent.
 2. Fix the bug of renderer size error.
 (It causes smoke shrink when the scene plays which contains a smoke component)
 3. Fix the bug of water component error, due to the upgrade of three.js.
+4. Fix a bug that the category filter on the assets panel lists all the categories.

 ## v0.5.0 has Released